Reviews You Can Rely On

 Conclusion

-Finding the perfect running shoe isn't easy (there's a reason so many runners have a rotation), but after spending hundreds of hours and logging dozens of miles in these shoes, we hope we can at least make it easier for you.
+Finding the perfect running shoe isn't easy (there's a reason so many runners have a rotation), but after spending hundreds of hours and logging dozens of miles in every pair of shoes in our lineup, we hope we can at least make it easier for you.
 Don't forget to check out our individual gear reviews linked throughout this article for more detailed information about each design.
 We hope that this review will help you find the right shoe for your fitness needs and budget, and one that will provide you with an awesome running experience.

 Nathaniel Bailey